projectcalico/calico/master/reference/calicoctl/checksystem.md

 ---
 title: calicoctl checksystem
 ---

-# User reference for 'calicoctl checksystem' commands

 This section describes the `calicoctl checksystem` commands.

 The `calicoctl checksystem` command allows users to check for incompatibilities between Calico and the host system.

 Read the [calicoctl Overview]({{site.baseurl}}/{{page.version}}/reference/calicoctl) for a full list of calicoctl commands.

 ## Displaying the help text for 'calicoctl checksystem' commands

 Run `calicoctl checksystem --help` to display the following help menu for the calicoctl checksystem commands.

 ```